 Scotland has not only produced its fair share of top Hollywood names, but the country itself with its jaw-dropping scenery provides a perfect backdrop for the camera with its rugged landscape and ethereal geological features.
-Film buff or not, follow the country’s film and tv trails and in the footsteps of your favourite characters.
+Film buff or not, follow the country’s film and tv trails and in the footsteps of your favourite characters, many of these locations are just a couple of hours from the lodge.

 Much of the action was filmed in Glen Coe as well as in nearby Glen Etive.
 In a driving sequence filmed in the Highlands on the A82 near the striking peaks of Buachaille Etive Mor and Buachaille Etive Beag, the secret agent’s iconic Aston Martin DB5 manages to get upstaged by the stunning and atmospheric scenery.